Prasad Shirvalkar, MD, PhD

 Tess Veuthey, MD, PhD

-Dr. Tess Veuthey aims to integrate neuromodulation and psychedelic therapies to develop safe, effective treatments for chronic pain and neuropsychiatric conditions—both in traditional settings and beyond.
+Tess aims to integrate neuromodulation and psychedelic therapies to develop safe, effective treatments for chronic pain and neuropsychiatric conditions—both in traditional settings and beyond.
 Her research interests span systems neuroscience, chronic pain, psychedelics, and health disparities.
 During her PhD, she studied how rodents’ neural representations of movement evolve during motor skill learning and brain–machine interface tasks.
 Currently, she is leading a trial examining how the neural signature of pain changes during and after psilocybin administration in chronic pain patients.

 Fun Fact: Her favorite animal is the capybara, a real-life ROUS known for its calm friendliness and adaptability to diverse environments.